przem360/invocatio/README.md

 ![artwork](https://github.com/przem360/invocatio/blob/main/artwork.png)

 **Invocatio** is a text-based game inspired by the dark, Lovecraftian atmosphere, where the player takes on the role of the leader of a demonic cult ruling over an isolated town.
+It draws gameplay inspiration from classic resource management games like [**Hamurabi**](https://en.wikipedia.org/wiki/Hamurabi_(video_game)), originally known as *King of Sumeria*, created for early 8-bit computers.

-The game focuses on resource management, human sacrifices, and making difficult choices that influence the fate of the townspeople and the cult itself.
+The game focuses on managing resources, offering human sacrifices, and making difficult choices that influence the fate of the townspeople and the cult itself.

 ## Game Description